rbeera/ShellScripting/README.md

 BASH = SH + CSH + KSH

+BASH IS DEFAULT

+Bash and SH are the same in command line

 To learn Shell Scripting
 1. She-Bang & Comments
+2. Print
-2. Variables
+3. Variables
-3. Inputs
+4. Inputs
-4. Functions
+5. Functions
-5. Misc
+6. Misc
-6. Conditions
+7. Conditions
-7. Loops
+8. Loops

 ## Project Setup using Scripting